monsterkodi/kakao/kakao.app/kode/ked/notes.md

 - todo
     - state tests
     - undo fixes

+## design choices

+- precious shortcut space

+    - no deselect shortcut
+        - esc does it most of the time
+        - in the rare cases i want to deselect, but keep the multi cursors:
+            - select all and select all again

+    - select all
+        - deselects when all lines are selected already

+    - auto-select word at cursor
+        - if an action needs a selection and nothing is selected the closest word to the cursor will be selected

+- precious screen space

+    - status at top
+        - familiarity with desktop apps
+        - potential merge with tabs
+        - potential drop down menu (drop-up menus are just as ugly as they sound :)

 agg ked01.cast ked01.gif --font-family "LiterationMono Nerd Font" --idle-time-limit 0.2 --speed 4 --theme 000000,ffffff,272822,f92672,a6e22e,f4bf75,66d9ef,ae81ff,a1efe4,f8f8f2 --line-height 1.3
 gifsicle ked01.gif -o ked01o.gif -O=3 --colors 256